 Software & Apps

 You could even gift links to free versions or trials of software or apps you think might be useful to your clients.
+Some fun ones to consider are note taking apps like Evernote and Onenote.
 For example, if you know your clients spend a lot of time sending routine emails you could send them a link to FlyMSG, a personal writing assistant and text expander application.
 You’ve identified a potential pain point and found a way to save them time and money, something they’ll definitely appreciate.

 Carefully chosen food and drink can be a useful corporate gifts.
 Gourmet boxes can be customized to suit your sales and marketing budget and to appeal to your client’s tastes.
 Moreover, they can carry your logo, boosting your exposure.
 Gifts the recipient is sure to enjoy!